 - Uses of Cloud Technologies for Geospatial Applications

-FHWA sponsors a quarterly GIS webcast series that provides information about current GIS efforts, applications, and initiatives.
-To view previous webcasts, please see www.gis.fhwa.dot.gov/webcasts.asp.
+FHWA sponsors a quarterly GIS webinar series that provides information about current GIS efforts, applications, and initiatives.
+To view previous webinars, please see www.gis.fhwa.dot.gov/webinars.aspx.

 For more information about this newsletter, please contact Mark Sarmiento, FHWA Office of Planning, at Mark.Sarmiento@dot.gov.